Bump and run Patterns Guide (PDF)

 Bump phase of the chart structure

-After drawing a trendline on a previous slow trend, you should be on the lookout for an upcoming price increase.
+After drawing a trendline on a previous slow trend, you should be on the lookout for an upcoming price rally Pattern.
 During a bump, the price moves in a steeper trend and away from the trend line.
 Like a fake price move.
 You can also draw a small trendline on the elevation to confirm a trendline breakout.

 The bump wave should be larger than the previous two or three waves.